Here is more information about Prof. Lotz

 This course is designated as a Diversity (D) course and has been approved toward meeting the University Diversity Requirement.
 Courses designated as “D” emphasize intercultural and diversity issues, ideas, and perspectives unconnected to geography or nation.
 The “D” designates a connection between intercultural and diversity topics that emphasizes the intersectionality of diverse identities and critical approaches to dominant narratives, institutions, and practices.
 Overall, courses with “D” focus on themes and questions that transcend time, space, and location.
 The learning objectives and outcomes of the course will emphasize this designation and provide a guide for how this course furthers understanding of diversity at MSU and beyond.

 - how to think about fundamental aspects of what it means to be human

-- think more clearly about the role of anxiety, death, freedom, and escape mechanisms
+- think more clearly about the role of anxiety, death, and rationality

 - the distinction between “having something” and “being someone”